ml-rn/ANN-Guide/book/00-Overview.md

 - What is Machine Learning?
 - What is Deep Learning?
-- Different Architectures
+- Different Architectures of NNs
-- Biology vs. Evolution vs. AI
+- Why ANNs are so awesome

 ## What is Machine Learning